prometheus/prometheus/discovery/README.md

 For targets with multiple potential ports, you can a) expose them as a list, b) if they're named expose them as a map or c) expose them each as their own target.
-Kuberenetes SD takes the target per port approach. a) and b) can be combined.
+Kubernetes SD takes the target per port approach. a) and b) can be combined.

 For machine-like SDs (OpenStack, EC2, Kubernetes to some extent) there may